-Dr. McCurdy, throughout NCI's 30 plus years of operation, applied his talents and knowledge to the establishment of an institution dedicated to helping members of the Ft.
-Campbell and Clarksville communities to pursue higher education and professional goals.
-Dr. McCurdy established scholarships, promoted sportsmanship throughout the community, donated to and volunteered for local charities and events.
-He forged paths of excellence and success for private post-secondary schools in Tennessee and encouraged others to participate and continue the spirit of involvement and improvement for our local schools and businesses.
-The impact of such an influential figure in our community is immeasurable.
-Dr. McCurdy's actions resonate throughout the world, as each NCI graduate pursues a career in aviation maintenance.
+The McCurdy's established scholarships, promoted sportsmanship throughout the community, and donated to and volunteered for local charities and events.
+They forged paths of excellence and success for private post-secondary schools in Tennessee and encouraged others to participate and continue the spirit of involvement and improvement for our local schools and businesses.
+The impact of such influential figures in our community is immeasurable.
+Their actions resonate throughout the world, as each NCI graduate pursues a career in aviation maintenance.